Saturday, June 03, 2023

 THE FINAL VERDICT:

-If you’re drawn to this era and you have the patience to push through a slightly slow start, you like mystery, music, and a brilliantly evoked 18th-century Vienna, give it a go!
+If you’re drawn to this era, have the patience to push through a slightly slow start, and love mystery, music, and a brilliantly evoked 18th-century Vienna, give it a go!

-Thanks you all for stopping by and reading my opinion 😊
+Thank you all for stopping by and reading my review! 😊

 No comments: